galatea-associates/fuse-starter-java/README.md

 - **Domain objects**: These are your "model" entities that represent your business objects and data model.
 These should be anemic objects  i.e. primarily data containers with little business logic.
 Examples of these can be found in org.galatea.starter.domain
 - **Repositories**:  These components handle interactions with your "persistence" layer.
 This could include a database, a distributed cache, a file, etc. Repositories should be injected into Services that need to store data.
 Examples can be found in org.galatea.starter.domain.rpsy.

-## Logging
-- See src/main/resources/log4j2.yml for the main configuration
-- See src/main/resources/log4j2.console.yml for configuration for logging to the console for local testing
-- See pom.xml for required dependencies

 ## Dev best practices
 - Use constructor based DI outside of your unit tests.
 With lombok and spring 4.3, this should be very little work.
 You no longer need to add an Autowired annotation for single-constructor classes.
 Spring will just figure it out.
 See `SettlementRestController` as an example.
 - Use Spring to automatically bind arguments for @Bean methods in your configuration classes.
 See `MvcConfig.webRequestLoggingFilter` as an example.

+## JMS
+FUSE currently shows how to read from a queue (not a topic).

+`org.galatea.starter.entrypoint.SettlementJmsListener` - shows how you listen for messages.
+`org.galatea.starter.utils.jms.FuseJmsListenerContainerFactory` - provides a custom "listener container" factory (which is a spring jms concept).
+We use our own factory, so we can create our own "listener container".
+`org.galatea.starter.utils.jms.FuseMessageListenerContainer` - is a custom listener container.
+This is the code that will actually call the JMS listener that you have registered.
+You'll notice that we populate our trace repository here.
+This allows us to capture every message we process and the resulting outcome.
+`org.galatea.starter.JmsConfig` - is the spring java config related to jms `org.galatea.starter.entrypoint.SettlementJmsListenerTest` - shows you how to test a jms listener.
+SpringBoot fires up an embedded ActiveMQ broker for the test.
+It's important to look at the mentiod annotated with @After in ASpringTest.
+You'll see that we tear down the jms connection after each test to ensure isolation between tests.
+This is important.

+## Logging
+- See src/main/resources/log4j2.yml for the main configuration
+- See src/main/resources/log4j2.console.yml for configuration for logging to the console for local testing
+- See pom.xml for required dependencies

+## Testing
+This section will cover some high level principles that we want to follow.
+Specifics about testing a feature (e.g. JMS) will be covered in the section relevant to that topic.

+Automated testing is good.
+You should do it.
+You should also design your application to be easily tested.
+It's important to think about testing "seams" up front.
+Designing for testability is just as important as designing for functional or performance requirements.

+We often struggle with the terms unit vs integration test.
+For the purposes of FUSE, let's define as follows:
+- A unit test should test specific functionality without requiring resources outside of your jvm (e.g. no external databases, no external queues).
+It really should only test a single class with mocked out dependencies, but we can see cases where you might want to relax the "single class" restriction.
+Unit tests should be executed during the mvn test goal.
+- An integration test should connect to resources outside of your jvm and test that the end-to-end flow works as expected.
+These should be executed during the mvn verify goal.

+Mocking is a good way to unit test (keeping in mind that your mock needs to be used in conjuction with a integration test).
+FUSE has plenty of examples of how to use @MockBean.
+See `org.galatea.starter.entrypoint.SettlementJmsListenerTest` and `org.galatea.starter.entrypoint.SettlementRestControllerTest` for some examples of how to mock.
+Both of those tests mock out the settlement service using `given(...)` or `verify(...)`